diburrockp75964/diburrockp/README.md

-The rise of K-pop in the 2010s brought Korean music and culture to the global stage, with acts like BTS, BLACKPINK, and EXO gaining massive popularity worldwide.
+The popularity of MP3 players like the iPod, introduced by Apple in 2001, revolutionized how people consumed and listened to music on the go.